apache/camel/MIGRATION.md

 The following API changes may affect your existing Camel applications, which needs to be migrated.

-TODO: Should this be a table?
-TODO: Add the other moved classes/packages etc

 #### CamelContext

 The methods on `CamelContext` that are related to catalog has been moved into a new `CatalogCamelContext` interface, which you can access by adapting: